Riemannian Zeroth-Order Gradient Estimation with Structure-Preserving Metrics for Geodesically Incomplete Manifolds: Main Results

-The following assumption imposes a regularization condition on the retraction used in \Cref{thm:sgd-convergence}.
+Here we summarize the assumptions used in our theoretical analysis.
+A brief manifold preliminary is included in \Cref{sec:preliminaries}.
+Detailed discussions of each assumption are provided in \Cref{appendix-assumption}. \begin{assumption} In the optimization problem given by \Cref{eq:manifold_opt}, the individual loss function $f(\cdot;\xi): \calM \to \RR$ satisfies the following two properties: \textit{(a)} $L$-Bounded Hessian; for all $p \in \calM$, the Hessian matrix at the point $p$ is bounded by $L$. \textit{(b)} Lower boundedness; the infimum $f_\xi^* := $ exists almost surely with $\xi \sim \Xi$. \end{assumption} The following assumption imposes a regularization condition on the retraction used in \Cref{thm:sgd-convergence}.
 While it is always possible to construct a pathological retraction that deviates substantially from the exponential map, such choices may still scale with $\|v\|_p$ but would negatively affect the final convergence rate. \begin{assumption} Let $f:\calM \to \RR$ be a smooth function.
 There exists a constant $C_\Ret \geq 0$ such that